fuzziqersoftware/newserv/README.md

     * `$minlevel <level>`: Sets the minimum level for players to join the current game.
     * `$password <password>`: Sets the game's join password.
 To unlock the game, run `$password` with nothing after it.
     * `$dropmode [mode]`: Changes the way item drops behave in the current game. `mode` can be `none`, `client`, `shared`, `private`, or `duplicate`.
 If `mode` is not given, tells you the current drop mode without changing it.
 See the "Item tables and drop modes" section for more information.
+    * `$persist`: Enable or disable persistence for the current game.
+When persistence is on, the game will not be deleted when the last player leaves.
+The state of enemies and objects on the map will be reset when the last player leaves, but dropped items will not be deleted.
+If the game is empty for too long (15 minutes by default), it is then deleted.

 * Episode 3 commands (game server only)
     * `$spec`: Toggles the allow spectators flag for Episode 3 games.
 If any players are spectating when this flag is disabled, they will be sent back to the lobby.